Congregationalism in the United States: Half-Way Covenant and Puritan decline

 The Old Ship Church, a Puritan meetinghouse in Hingham, Massachusetts.
 The plain style reflects the Calvinist values of the Puritans.

 In the years after the Antinomian Controversy, Congregationalists struggled with the problem of decreasing conversions among second-generation settlers.
 These unconverted adults had been baptized as infants, and most of them studied the Bible, attended church, and raised their children as Christians.
 Nevertheless, they were barred from receiving the Lord's Supper, voting, or holding office in the church.
 In the 1660s, the Half-Way Covenant was proposed, which would allow the grandchildren of church members to be baptized as long as their parents accepted their congregation's covenant and lived Christian lives.
 Some churches maintained the original standard into the 1700s.
 Other churches went beyond the Half-Way Covenant, opening baptism to all infants whether or not their parents or grandparents had been baptized.
 Other churches, citing the belief that baptism and the Lord's Supper were "converting ordinances" capable of helping the unconverted achieve salvation, allowed the unconverted to receive the Lord's Supper as well.

 The decline of conversions and the division over the Half-Way Covenant was part of a larger loss of confidence experienced by Puritans in the latter half of the 17th century.
 In the 1660s and 1670s, Puritans began noting signs of moral decline in New England, and ministers began preaching jeremiads calling people to account for their sins.
 The most popular jeremiad, Michael Wigglesworth's "The Day of Doom", became the first bestseller in America.

 The Savoy Declaration, a modification of the Westminster Confession of Faith, was adopted as a Congregationalist confessional statement in Massachusetts in 1680 and Connecticut in 1708.

-In 1684, Massachusetts' colonial charter was revoked.
+In 1684, Massachusetts's colonial charter was revoked.
 It was merged with the other Bible Commonwealths along with New York and New Jersey into the Dominion of New England.
 Edmund Andros, an Anglican, was appointed royal governor and demanded that Anglicans be allowed to worship freely in Boston.
 The Dominion collapsed after the Glorious Revolution of 1688–89, and a new charter was granted in 1691.
 However, the power of the Congregational churches remained diminished.
 The governor continued to be appointed by the Crown, and voting rights were now based on wealth rather than church membership.